allan-d-c/VendingMachineProblem/README.md

 Commentary
 ----------

+The best place to start is with VendingMachineTest.

 Design of a vending machine is a common interview-related problem.
 The point of this is to demonstrate some minimal knowledge of abstraction and design.
 This is the chance for the candidate